Quality of life indicators - material living conditions

 At risk of poverty rates were systematically much higher for single-parent households than for the overall population

 A similar pattern, although at less pronounced scale, was often repeated for people living in households composed of two adults with three or more dependent children.
-Across the whole of the EU-28, their risk of poverty was 26.2 % in 2017, compared with an average of 16.9 % for the total population.
-There were however some EU Member States where the risk of poverty among people living in households composed of two adults with three or more dependent children was lower than average for the total population: Denmark, Latvia, Estonia and Poland.
-By contrast, the risk of poverty for people living in households composed of two adults with three or more dependent children reached more than 60 % in Slovakia and Bulgaria, which was almost three times as high as the national average.
-In Portugal, Malta, Spain and France the risk of poverty share among households with two adults and three or more dependent children was double or more than the correspondent share in total population.
+Across the whole of the EU-27, their risk of poverty was 24.5 % in 2018, compared with an average of 16.8 % for the total population.
+There were however some EU Member States where the risk of poverty among people living in households composed of two adults with three or more dependent children was lower than average for the total population: Denmark, Hungary, Latvia and Estonia.
+By contrast, the risk of poverty for people living in households composed of two adults with three or more dependent children reached more than 50 % in Romania and Bulgaria, which was more than twice as high as the national average.

 Severe material deprivation